see-lab/see-lab.github.io/README.md

 ## How to add content

-For most common actions---adding a lab member, paper, protocol, or news item---you'll be making a new Markdown file in the proper location, naming it properly, and filling in the required fields.
+For most common actions---adding a lab member, paper, tool, project, or news item---you'll be making a new Markdown file in the proper location, naming it properly, and filling in the required fields.
 In almost all cases, you can (and should!) copy an existing item, change the name, and change its content, rather than trying to write a Markdown document from scratch.

 For example, suppose you want to add a news item, which will appear on the front page, announcing that you have created a yeast strain capable of secreting high-quality chardonnay.
 Go into the `news/_posts` folder.
 Copy one of the existing items into a new file named with today's date (it matters!) and a brief title:

-	cp 2017-12-15-allan-tenure.md 2024-01-31-wine-yeast.md
+	cp 2021-12-15-conference-presentation1.md 2024-01-31-ena-exergy.md

 The date is used by the generator; it's inelegant and perhaps there's a way to do it differently, but that's how it is for now.
 Now edit the new file to make the content what you want.
 Just open it in your favorite editor and type away.
 By the time you're done, hopefully you have something like this:

 	---
 	layout: news
-	title: "New yeast strain makes chardonnay"
+	title: "Exergy analysis improves knowledge for designing integrated energy systems"
 	author: "X. Obsequious Trenchcoat"
 	author_handle: "xot"
 	image: /assets/images/news/default-news.png
 	category: news
 	tags: [breakthrough]
 	---
-	Today we are thrilled to announce a new strain of yeast that secretes beautifully oaked chardonnay.
+	Today we are thrilled to announce new design metrics for complex energy systems that improves upon standard engineering methods today.
 See more details in our [preprint](http://biorxiv.org/content/10.1101/0000000)!

 Now add it to the repository:

-	git add 2024-01-31-wine-yeast.md
+	git add 2024-01-31-ena-exergy.md

 And, when you're happy with it, commit and push:

-	git commit -m "announcing new yeast strain" git push
+	git commit -m "announcing new network exergy analysis finding" git push

 This new announcement won't yet be public.
 The next section shows you how to do that.